magnusnordlander/silvia-pi/README.md

 ### In progress (not always in pushed branches)
 * Add reaction time compensation for weighted shots
-* 128x64 SPI OLED display
+* 128x64 SPI OLED display *Performance problems.
+This'll probably require the asyncio refactoring to work well.*
 * asyncio instead of multiprocess

 ### If I feel like it